Capital-News-Service/missed_votes/missed_votes_tutorial.md

 #### Version 4
 Get all of the member ids from all members of Congress from MD from the House and Senate
+* Use requests.get to call URL for "lists of members" for senate
+* Headers for authenticating xapikey
+* Get json file as string
+* Turn only the column members into a dataframe
+* Search dataframe for "state=MD"
+* Iterating over rows that are MD and take out member ids
+* Put members ids in separate array

 ```
 #calls senate members api and puts results into json